BCChangEBFE/Sdnd-P5-Vehicle-Detection/README.md

 ## 7. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
   A lot of time was spend trial and error and tuning varialbe defined in secion *Definition of Classifier Variables* of the p5.idynb
-  Deciding on the windows to be used for the pipeline also took quite a bit of effort
+  Deciding on the windows to be used for the pipeline also took quite a bit of effort.
+  To further trying to take advantage of historical data, the final pipeline implmted in annotate_image() is actually implemented in a class.
+Hence some methods of averaging and smoothing of the results can also be experimented.